 Students in Years 7 to 11 follow The Big Picture programme of study during their guidance lessons.
 This programme of personal development covers aspects such as Citizenship, Careers education, Personal Social Health Education and Financial Wellbeing.

 The Big Picture Vision Statement

 “We aim for all Harrogate Grammar School students to be happy, healthy, confident young adults who can contribute to the world in which they live now and in the future as active, responsible citizens.
 This will be achieved through an innovative, engaging and purposeful whole school programme, which combines elements of PSHE, Citizenship and Careers and is outstanding in its provision”

 English, Mathematics, Science, Religious Studies, Physical Education, French, Geography, History, Design (Art & Design and Design Technology), IT (Y7 & 8), music, drama (Y9), Spanish and German.
 In Y7 students have 2 guidance lessons per week and students in Y8 & 9 have 1 lesson a week of guidance in which they follow The Big Picture programme of study.

 Upper Secondary Subjects

 GCSE Courses on offer

-English, English Literature, Mathematics, Religious Studies, Physical Education, French, Geography, History (A & B), Graphics, Product Design, Food Technology, Art & Design, Textiles, Music, Drama, Dance, Spanish, Italian, German, Business Studies, Computing, Physics, Chemistry, Biology, Core & Additional science and for some students, FSWQ Additional Maths Advanced.
+English, English Literature, Mathematics, Religious Studies, Physical Education, French, Geography, History, Graphics, Product Design, Food Technology, Art & Design, Textiles, Music, Drama, Spanish, Italian, German, Business Studies, Computing, Physics, Chemistry, Biology and Combined Science.

 Sixth Form Subjects